-Prior to July 5, 2012, a Director of Almaden, Gerald Carlson was also Windstorm's President and Director.
+Prior to July 5, 2012, a Director of Almaden, Gerald Carlson was also Windstorm's former President and Director.

-In September 2010, the Company optioned the Caldera property to Windstorm such that Windstorm may earn a 60% interest in the property.
+In September 2010, the Company optioned the Caldera property to Windstorm such that Windstorm could have earned a 60% interest in the property.
 On June 4, 2012, Windstorm terminated the Option Agreement.